-A major goal of the Caribbean Community was-and remains the harmonization among member states of seven Standing Ministerial Committees: Health, Education, Labor, Finance, Mines, Agriculture, and Foreign Affairs.
-Of these, the foreign policy harmonization goal, underscored in Article 17 of the Chaguaramas Treaty, holds the greatest integrative potential and has been a precedent-
+A major goal of the Caribbean Community was-and remains-the harmonization among member states of seven Standing Ministerial Committees: Health, Education, Labor, Finance, Mines, Agriculture, and Foreign Affairs.
+Of these, the foreign policy harmonization goal, underscored in Article 17 of the Chaguaramas Treaty, holds the greatest integrative potential and has been a precedentsuch a study.